 The Hero Robot is the main offensive ground robot in RoboMaster.
-The hero is equipped with 42 mm projectiles with a capped speed of 16 m/s, accompanied with secondary co=axial 17 mm projectile launcher similar to the one found on the infantry robot.
+The hero is equipped with 42 mm projectiles with a capped speed of 16 m/s, accompanied by a secondary co-axial 17 mm projectile launcher modified from the infantry robot.
 This robot platform holds the capability to turn the tides during a match, capable of taking out an enemy infantry with two precise hits.
-However, this much capability relies on a great support system.
-The Hero Robot is reliant on the Engineer Robot to provide the 42 mm ammunition acquired from resource islands.
+However, this capability relies on a great support system as it relieas on the Engineer Robot to provide the 42 mm ammunition acquired from resource islands.

-Our first generation hero WI19 HERO MKII V3.0, designed in 2018 opted for a top-fed, tank destroyer design.
+Our first-generation hero WI19 HERO MKII V3.0, designed in 2018 opted for a top-fed, tank destroyer design.
 This restricted turret traversal range but provided for simpler ammo feeding design, resulting in an easy to manufacture design.
-With it’s reliability the hero proved a performer during competition.
-It’s featured a large revolving ammo wheel on the top ammo tray to insure controlled feed of projectiles from via a custom design tube to the main turret.
+With its reliability, the hero proved as a consistent performer during competition.
+It’s featured a large revolving ammo wheel on the top ammo tray to insure controlled feed of projectiles from via a custom designed tube to the main turret.
 Not shown in this CAD is a poly-carbonate netting used to form a frontal facet area.
 The chassis was made from a the combination of four modular wheel assemblies forming an even base for mounting other equipment.